Cogitri/Tau/README.md

 ### Installation on Arch/Manjaro

 There are two packages for gxi in Arch Linux's [AUR](https://aur.archlinux.org/).
-The first is the versioned package [gxi](https://aur.archlinux.org/packages/gxi/) and the second is the git repository tracking package [gxi-git](https://aur.archlinux.org/packages/gxi-git/).
+The first is the regular release cycle package [gxi](https://aur.archlinux.org/packages/gxi/) and the second is the git repository tracking package [gxi-git](https://aur.archlinux.org/packages/gxi-git/).
 Building and installing (including dependencies) the first package can be accomplished with: